 12th January and finally, finally we can start real work.

 The build specification requires steels to be mounted on spreader plates in the party walls, to hold the new ceiling and floor joists.
 This way, there are no joists mounted in the external front wall and a continuous wall of insulation with no air leakage or cold bridges can be inserted between the steels and the wall.
 I told you it was a “no compromise” energy-saving design.
-Also new steels have to be placed in the middle and rear of the building to hold the new roof and roof room.
-These steels enable me to take the house down while leaving the old roof in place, so we can work in the rain and the party walls are kept dry.
+Also, the new steels have to be placed in the middle and rear of the building to hold the new roof and roof-room.
+Fitting these top-floor steels enables me to take the house down while leaving the old roof in place, so we can work in the rain and the party walls are kept dry.
 And so from the middle of January till the middle of March we demolished the interior and the rear wall of the house, storing the old floor boards for re-use in the rafters as we came down floor by floor.

 Then we discovered the state of the old brickwork.
 If anyone says to me “Oh but they don’t build houses like they used to”, implying that modern building standards and methods are poor, then they have never seen old houses stripped back.
 Victorian and Georgian builders built terribly, and the good ones are the ones that are still standing!
 89 Culford Road turns out to be the worst built house that I have ever worked on; funny given the value of the property in the neighbourhood.
 The rear wall was built in two skins: the interior built using all the broken bits of brick lying around; and the exterior built using face bricks, but with very few header bricks — just snap headers to make it look like a proper build.
 There is a 70mm gap between the outer and inner leaves of the rear wall where it meets 87 Culford Road!
 This requires a sudden re-think of the demolition process.
 Once the inner rear portal steel frame is in place, we strap the wall together using 150x50mm timbers inside and out, bolted together using threaded rods.
 We then work above our “clamps” and gradually move these timbers down, taking the broken-brick wall down VERY carefully.
 Also we fit stainless steel “helio-bars” across the cracks and sand cement render the party walls in an attempt to hold the building together.
 To make matters worse the middle rear wall has bowed outwards and the bow has been taken out with around 50mm of render.
 This means cutting the wall up with angel grinders, as attacking it with hammer drills is just too risky.
 Apparently the speculative builder was going bankrupt as he was building the De Beauvoir estate and hence he used up of all the dross and brick waste as his brick suppliers would not sell him any more materials.
 Another boom and bust building cycle!